pytorch/glow/docs/Backends.md

 `CompiledFunction` is an abstract class that represents the result of compilation of a `Function`.
-Backends must implement their own derived class from `CompiledFunction`, which must be returned as a result of `Backend::compile()`. `CompiledFunction` contains a single pure virtual function that must be implemented: `virtual void execute();`.
+Backends must implement their own derived class from `CompiledFunction`, which must be returned as a result of `Backend::compile()` or `Backend::compileWithoutConstants()` .
+ `CompiledFunction` contains a single pure virtual function that must be implemented: `virtual void execute();`.
 This function is responsible for copying inputs to the device from all input [Placeholders](https://github.com/pytorch/glow/blob/master/docs/IR.md#placeholders), executing the function, and copying outputs back from the device to output Placeholders.
+The `CompiledFunction` contains a [RuntimeBundle](#runtimebundle-helper-class) which contains the symbol information and mappings of inputs and outputs.
 Thus after the function returns, all Placeholders for the outputs of the function should have had their backing tensor updated.

+### `RuntimeBundle` Helper Class

+`RuntimeBundle` is a helper class that contains the symbol information and collection of constants needed at runtime.
+This allows a function to be compiled without being linked to a context, and allows the `Function` to be freed after compilation.
+The symbol information is stored in a table where the key is the symbol name and the payload contains symbol information including, size, offset, type, and whether it is an input or output of the function. `RuntimeBundle` also  contains a pointer that may point to a block of memory that contains the constants for the `CompiledFunction` if that `Backend` uses it.

 ## Backend-Specific Nodes and Instructions Transformations